pmarks-net/gotofoo/README.md

 In permissionless mode, clicking on Goto "random invalid text" shows an error page, which offers a `[Grant Permission]` button.
 If granted, the error page becomes unnecessary.

+## Privacy policy

+Goto foo uses your personal data strictly for the purpose of formatting selected text as a URL, and navigating to that URL.
+This action necessarily shares the URL with the server specified therein, but otherwise no data leaves your computer.

 ## Add to Firefox
 https://addons.mozilla.org/firefox/addon/gotofoo/